r-lib/downlit/README.md

 ### Cross-package links

-If pkgdown can find a pkgdown site for the remote package, it will link to it; otherwise it will link to <http://rdrr.io/> for documentation, and CRAN for vignettes.
+If downlit can find a pkgdown site for the remote package, it will link to it; otherwise it will link to <http://rdrr.io/> for documentation, and CRAN for vignettes.
 In order for a pkgdown site to be findable, it needs to be listed in two places:

 *   In the `URL` field in the `DESCRIPTION`, as in [dplyr](https://github.com/tidyverse/dplyr/blob/85faf79c1fd74f4b4f95319e5be6a124a8075502/DESCRIPTION#L15):